William Contreras Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff is 21st in MLB with a collective 8.4 strikeouts per nine innings.

-- The Cubs have a 4.01 team ERA that ranks 11th among all MLB pitching staffs.
+- The Cubs have a 4.00 team ERA that ranks 11th across all league pitching staffs.

-- Cubs pitchers combine to surrender 80 home runs (one per game), the least in the league.
+- The Cubs give up the first-fewest home runs in baseball (81 total, one per game).

-- Steele aims for his 10th victory when he makes the start for the Cubs, his 16th of the season.
-He is 9-2 with a 2.43 ERA and 76 strikeouts in 85 1/3 innings pitched.
+- Stroman (9-6) is aiming for his 10th victory when he gets the starting nod for the Cubs in his 19th start of the season.
+He's put together a 2.76 ERA in 107 2/3 innings pitched, with 92 strikeouts.

-- The left-hander last pitched on Friday against the Cleveland Guardians, when he tossed 6 1/3 scoreless innings while giving up three hits.
+- The right-hander last appeared on Saturday against the Cleveland Guardians, when he went 5 2/3 innings, allowing five earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.